ishara-bangkit-capstone-project/ishara-backend-api/README.md

 2. Role using Spatie Laravel Permission
 3. User Role
    - Profile : Get Profile, Get Total Obtained Stars
-   - Dashbaord : Get Latest Stage
+   - Dashboard : Get Latest Stage
    - Journey : List All Stages, Get All Levels on a Stage, Get All Questions on a Stage, Get All Questions on a Level, User Level Stars (Get Obtained Stars on a Level, Save Obtained Stars on a Level)
 4. Admin Role :
    - File (Centralized File Management API, integrated with Google Cloud Storage)